lnurl/luds/spec.md

 	- Domain name extracted from `LNURL` query string.
 	- A way to view the metadata sent of `text/plain` format.

-5. `LN WALLET` makes a HTTPS GET request using
+5. `LN WALLET` makes a GET request using

 	```
 	<callback>?amount=<milliSatoshi>&fromnodes=<nodeId1,nodeId2,...>